fieldtrip/website/getting_started/mne.md

 	fieldtrip2fiff(fiff_file, data, 'headshape', hs);
 	save(fullfile(datadir, 'ctf-raw.mat'), 'data'); % for comparison

 Including the headshape information as an extra input argument will result in the fif-file to also contain the information about the location of the HPI-coils.
-This might be relevant for a smooth experience in MNE-python, e.g. if one wishes to apply tSSS to the data.
+This might be relevant for a smooth experience in MNE-python, e.g., if one wishes to apply tSSS to the data.

 Also, **[fieldtrip2fiff](/reference/fieldtrip2fiff)** will attempt to create an event file (provided the data object has an event structure buried somewhere in the processing history, called `'ctf_raw-eve.fif'`.
 The events will be represented as numbers, in a Nx3 matrix, where the first column contains the sample index of the event, and the third column contains the value.
 As of April 2023, also an interpretative comment will be saved in the event file, that allows to map the numbered events in the event file back onto the FieldTrip-style event representation.